asuh/front-end-macos/readme.md

 This document assumes you're running a fresh and updated copy of **macOS "formerly known as OS X"**.

-The following workflow assumes a clean installation of macOS.
-While it's okay to have third-party software installed, the installation process will be more streamlined and less convoluted with a new macOS.

 - [Command Line Interface](#command-line-interface)
 - [System update and Disk Encryption](#system-update-and-disk-encryption)
 - [System tweaks](#system-tweaks)